Social media marketing is hard work.

 It takes a lot of time and energy.
 Connect and share.
 Listen and engage.
-Grow your following.
+Publish and promote.
 Be consistent.

 Usually the list of social media marketing goals includes “brand awareness” and “drive website traffic.”
-But how well is working?
-What social media channel is bringing visitors to the site?
+But how well is it working?
+Which social media channels are bringing in visitors?
 What are they doing?
-Not long after you start sharing content on social media, you find yourself asking this question:
+As soon as you start sharing content on social media, you start asking:

 “How do I track social media in Google Analytics?”

-Of course, there are all kinds of social media metrics right in front of you.
+Of course, you have all kinds of social media data right in front of you.
 There are likes, shares, comments and followers.
-It’s a data-rich channel with tons of social media analytics tools.
-But these numbers don’t necessarily translate into website engagement.
+It’s a data-rich channel with tons of metrics.
+But some of these are the least useful marketing metrics.
+They don’t necessarily translate into website traffic or engagement.

 This post shows the step-by-step process for answering each of these questions using GA4.

-- How much traffic is social media bringing to your site?
+- How much traffic comes from social media?

 - How does social media traffic compare to other traffic sources?

-- Which specific social media channels are sending the most traffic?
+- Which specific social media channels send the most traffic?
 The best traffic?

-- Which blog posts are getting the most traffic from social media?
+- Which articles get the most traffic from social media?

-- Which social media campaigns are attracting and converting visitors?
+- Which social media campaigns attract and convert visitors?

 - How is paid social traffic different from organic social traffic?